A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

-In some contexts, it will be beneficial to consider only a~given $\tau$-expression $\phi$ to be the input of $\VCSP(\bA)$ (rather than $\phi$ and the threshold $u$) and a~tuple $t \in A^n$ will then be called a~\emph{solution for $\phi$} if the cost of $\phi$ equals $\phi^{\bA}(t)$.
-Note that in general there might not be any solution.
-If there exists a~tuple $t \in A^n$ such that $\phi^{\bA}(t) < \infty$ then $\phi$ is called \emph{satisfiable}.

-\begin{example} Let $\tau = \{E\}$ and let $\bA$ be a~valued $\tau$-structure on the domain $\Q$ where $E^{\bA} = (<)_0^1$.
-Then every $\tau$-expression can be interpreted as a~(not necessarily simple) digraph with the edge relation $E$ and every digraph corresponds to a~$\tau$-expression.
-The cost of every instance of $\VCSP(\bA)$ is equal to the number of edges that have to be removed to make the digraph acyclic.
-Therefore, $\VCSP(\bA)$ is the minimum feedback arc set problem. \end{example}

-\begin{remark} If $\bA$ be a~relational $\tau$-structure, then $\CSP(\bA)$ is the problem of deciding satisfiability of conjunctions of atomic $\tau$-formulas in $\bA$.
-Note that every $\tau$-expression $\phi(x_1, \dots, x_k)$ defines a~crisp relation and can be viewed as an existentially quantified conjunction of atomic formulas, i.e., primitive positive formula, which defines the same relation.
-Therefore, $\VCSP(\bA)$ and $\CSP(\bA)$ are essentially the same problem. \end{remark}
+If $\bA$ is a~relational $\tau$-structure, then $\CSP(\bA)$ is the problem of deciding satisfiability of conjunctions of atomic $\tau$-formulas in $\bA$.
+Therefore, if $\bA$ is a relational structure then $\VCSP(\bA)$ and $\CSP(\bA)$ are essentially the same problem.